itzrizvi/Movie-TvShow-Listing-Starter/README.md

 #### JavaScript, Node JS, GraphQL, MongoDB, ORM (Mongoose), Apollo Server, Apollo Express, JWT etc.

+#### Followed the standard data structure from different type of website like Netflix, MLWBD etc about how they organize the data according to difference media like Movies and TV Shows.

 ### Prerequisites

 - Node.js (v18.16.0 LTS) should be installed on your system.
 You can download it from [here](https://nodejs.org).